airspot-dev/krules/doc/new-docs/concepts/argument-processors.md

     filters: [
         OnSubjectPropertyChanged(
             "temperature",
-            old_value=lambda subject: lambda old_value, value: subject.status == "READY" and value > 25 and old_value is None,
+            value=lambda subject: lambda value, old_value: subject.status == "READY" and value > 25 and old_value is None,
         ),
     ],
 }
 ```

-In this case the first lambda function will be called by the argument processor and its result, which is itself a lambda function, will be passed to `old_value`.
+In this case the first lambda function will be called by the argument processor and its result, which is itself a lambda function, will be passed to `value`.

 To get the detail of all the core processors available, please refer to the [***KRules API Reference (TODO)***](./TODO).